An Increase in Women Referred for a Diagnostic Assessment for Autism

 During the diagnostic assessment we ask the person a very short and deceptively simple question, “Who are you?” to explore the concept of self.
 There is often a thoughtful delay before replying with a comment such as “I don’t know who I am, who is the authentic me?”.
 The sense of self may unknown or suppressed or defined by abilities and interests rather than social network and descriptions of personality.

-There are many more aspects of autism explored in a diagnostic assessment and we recommend attending our webcast Master Class: Diagnosis of Autistic Girls and Women.
+There are many more aspects of autism explored in a diagnostic assessment and we recommend our online course, Diagnosis for Autistic Girls and Women.

 When confirming the diagnosis of autism, we often notice a sense of relief, vindication, and validation, their autism has been ‘discovered’.
 Gradually there is a process of making sense of past and current experiences through the new lens of autism.
 There is less self-blame and self-judgement and more self-compassion and confidence with increased agency and the potential for a new identity and authenticity.
 There is invariably a reduction in the desire to camouflage the characteristics of autism.